threefoldtech/js-sdk/docs/vdc/vdc_dashboard.md

 # VDC Deployer

-This manual will go through `VDC_dashboard` package and how to add new solution to its maketplace.
+This manual will go through the `VDC_dashboard` package and how to add new solutions to its marketplace.

-- The `VDC dashboard` is the end user interface, in this package the user can interact with his/her VDC Settings and Marketplace.
+- The `VDC dashboard` is the end user interface, where the user can interact with their VDC Settings and Marketplace.

 ## The VDC dashboard architecture
 ```